 Limitation of VHF coverage (extended VHF coverage utilizing deployable devices can be considered);

-Suitability for the marking of oil slicks in conjunction with existing satellite monitoring systems;
+Suitability for the marking of oil slicks in conjunction with existing monitoring systems (e.g. satellite, aircraft);

-The integrity between the required position and that of the virtual mobile AtoN needs to be update as required.
+The accuracy and integrity between the required position and that of the virtual MAtoN needs to be update as required.

-(Proposal)

-Symbology for Virtual MAtoN. – Diamond with ‘VM’

-(To be included in ENAV-Recommendation);

 Deployment: